sbt/sbt-jni/README.md

 |--------------------------------|---------------|
 | automatic, when JniNative enabled | [JniPackage.scala](plugin/src/main/scala/ch/jodersky/sbt/jni/plugins/JniPackage.scala) |

 This plugin packages native libraries produced by JniNative in a way that they can be transparently loaded with JniLoad.
-It uses the notion of a native "platform", defined as the architecture-kernel values returned by `uname -sm`.
+It uses the notion of a native "platform", defined as the architecture-kernel values returned by `sys.props("os.arch")` and `sys.props("os.name')`.
+On ARM-based platforms, where the former fails to provide sufficient granularity, the output of `uname -sm` is used instead.
 A native binary of a given platform is assumed to be executable on any machines of the same platform.

 ## Canonical Use